Joh201/Mesobrestaurant/README.md

 ### Booking page

-* When the user has clicked the book button on the booking list page, the user is directed to the booking page.
+* When the user has clicked the book button in the booking list page, the user is directed to the booking page.
 * In the booking page the user is required to fill in all the fileds of the bookig form.
 * If the user forgets to fill a field in the form the user is reminded to fill the field.
 * The user can not make a booking without filling all the required fields of the booking form.